percona/pmm-doc/source/faq.rst

 	What resolution is used for metrics?
 	================================================================================

-	The |opt.mysql-metrics| service collects metrics with different resolutions (1 second, 5 seconds, and 60 seconds)
+	The |opt.mysql-metrics| service collects metrics with different resolutions (5 seconds, 5 seconds, and 60 seconds by default),

 	The |opt.linux-metrics| and |opt.mongodb-metrics| services are set up to collect metrics with 1 second resolution.